CUCyber/cucyber.github.io/class/course-intro-4810/course-intro-4810.md

-## Cybersecurity Competition Training
+## Advanced Cybersecurity Competition Training

-CPSC 2810 - Section 2
+CPSC 4810 - Section 4

 ## You Can Find These Presentations Online